D2-mods/Better-IWD-Pregen/d2-script/readme-script.txt

 ==================================================
 Auto-assign script (separate component)
 ==================================================
-- assigns characters with the Better IWD Pregen script
+- Gives new party members the Better IWD Pregen script.
-- will trigger once for each character
+- Will trigger once for each character per game.
-- NPC party members will have AI changed before casting any spells
+- NPC characters will have AI changed before casting any spells.